 Do you know any other interesting things to do in London?

 London is one of the most visited cities in the world and at the same time one of the most romantic cities too.
-There is a reason for that – 100s of attractions, places to see and romantic things to do.
+There is a reason for that – 100s of attractions, places to see and romantic things to do in London.
 The list could be easily as twice as long.
 But we are sure you will not be able to do all of them during one visit 😉

 Articles you may like: